Nikhil4002-50-82/LinkedIn-Scraper/README.md

 ### 5. View Stored Data

-Use any PostgreSQL client (such as `psql`, DBeaver, or pgAdmin) to run the following:
+Use pgAdmin to run the following:

 ```sql
 SELECT * FROM "Profiles";